-When choosing the best flowers for attracting hummingbirds, birders need to consider more than just whether or not a hummingbird will drink from the flower.
-It is also important to choose several varieties of flowers that bloom at different times so nectar is available from early spring through late summer, giving the birds a rich food source throughout the season.
+When selecting the best flowers for attracting hummingbirds, birders need to consider more than just whether or not a hummingbird will drink from the flower.
+It is also important to choose several varieties of flowers that bloom at different times, so nectar is available from early spring through late summer, giving the birds a rich food source throughout the season.
 Flowers with very little fragrance will be less attractive to bees, which can help eliminate the problem of insects on hummingbird feeders.
-Finally, all the flowers should be suitable to the climate, temperature, soil and level of sunlight in the yard so they will bloom well and produce healthy, rich flowers.
+Finally, all the flowers should be suitable for the climate, temperature, soil, and level of sunlight in the yard so they will bloom well and produce healthy, rich flowers.

 Flowers Attractive to Hummingbirds

 Many different types of flowers are attractive to hummingbirds.
 When planning your hummingbird garden, consult a local nursery or landscape specialist about which blooms are best for your region and the characteristics of your yard.

 - Calico Bush

 - Bee Balm